FATHER PETER STRATOS

 Fr.
 Peter Stratos, is currently the head pastor for Saint Anthony Greek Orthodox Church in Pasadena, California.

 Reverend Peter Stratos was born on May 25th, 1957 to his parents Peter and Alice Stratos in Charlottesville, Virginia.
-He was raised their, being the oldest of four children.
+He was raised there, being the oldest of four children.
 He has one sister Theodora, and two brothers Gregory and Christopher.
 He attended local schools and was a very active member at the Transfiguration Greek Orthodox Church.
 From the early age of six, Fr.
 Peter was an altar boy and a permanent fixture in God’s sanctuary.
 His faithful grandmother Eleni had a very positive influence on her grandson and patiently taught him the importance of prayer and memorizing and reciting the Lords Prayer (Pater Imon) and the Creed (Pistevo) as a young child.
 His loving parents also insisted that he attend church every week because they valued worship to God and its importance in their young children’s lives.
 Fr.
 Peter completed and graduated from High School in June of 1975.

 In September of that same year he attended Elon College in North Carolina and graduated in 1980 with a Bachelor of Arts Degree in Political Science.
 After college he worked for numerous years in Food Service Management, and for four years as Senior Loan Officer in the Mortgage Banking Industry.

 In 1991 Fr.
 Peter’s work transferred him to Orange County, California, where he quickly became an active member of St. Paul Greek Orthodox Church in Irvine.
 During his years at the churches of the Holy Transfiguration in Charlottesville, and St. Paul in Irvine he continually served in the altar, sang in the choir, chanted and served for many years on the Parish Council.